Please find Our Guide to Email Security for SMBs

 Email is still the number one communication channel for most businesses.
-Whilst email is the perfect solution for asynchronous communication, it can also be an entry point for cybercriminals if it is not sufficiently secured.
+Email is the perfect solution for asynchronous communication, but it can also be an entry point for cybercriminals if it is not sufficiently secured.
 There are many ways that cybercriminals can exploit emails, including phishing, domain spoofing, sharing of ransomware and more.
-In this article, we will discuss the importance of email security for SMBs and 5 ways your business can secure your email.
+This article will discuss the importance of email security for SMBs and five ways your business can secure your email.

 The Importance of Email Security for SMBs

-Email has remained the number one threat vector for many years, with 83% of all cyberattacks being reported as phishing attacks.
-Email is such an effective attack vector for cybercriminals as email is used by all businesses and the sheer volume of emails that are received daily makes it difficult for employees to not let a phishing email slip through.
-These phishing emails can have a variety of goals, including everything from stealing payment card information to launching a wide-scale ransomware attack.
+Email has remained the number one threat vector for many years, with 83% of all cyberattacks reported as phishing attacks.
+Email is an effective attack vector for cybercriminals as all businesses use email, and the sheer volume of emails received daily makes it difficult for employees not to let a phishing email slip through.
+These phishing emails can have various goals, including stealing payment card information and launching a wide-scale ransomware attack.
 However, regardless of how a cybercriminal uses email as an attack vector, it can have devastating consequences for SMBs.
 Typically, businesses are concerned about the direct financial impact a cyberattack can have, although the downtime and associated reputational damage can be significantly worse, which is why SMBs need to invest in keeping their email secure.

 4 Ways to Keep Your Email Secure